 Independent learning, however, is the process of acquiring knowledge in which the student manages their own learning, rather than this being guided by a teacher.
 This learning style centres around self-management as a student, dictating the schedule and terms on which you learn.
 This autonomous approach creates a range of benefits, including developing the ability to research, question, and critically evaluate; identify gaps in your skills, and then know how and where to find the answers; and individually in critical thinking.

-The benefits of independent learning
+The benefits of Self Guided Learning

 Independent learning can bring extraordinary benefits to students.
 Academic research has explored how it can improve academic performance; increase motivation and confidence; increase chances to be creative and intellectually creative; and dostered social inclusion and countered alienation from peers.